Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From “The Beatles Recording Reference Manual – Volume 5” by Jerry Hammack

-On August 8, “I Want You (She’s So Heavy)” received some overdubs added onto the master done at Trident StudiosĀ on February 23, without the overdubs recorded on April 20, 1969.
+On August 8, “I Want You (She’s So Heavy)” received some overdubs, added onto the master take recorded at Trident Studios on February 23, discarding the overdubs recorded on April 20, 1969.

-On this day, John Lennon, Paul McCartney and George Harrison added some harmony vocals, singing “She’s so heavy“.
-Those overdubs were added onto take 1 from April 20 but were also edited into the original Trident Studios master, before the session ends.
-The final release would be an edit of mixes made of the two versions of the song, made on August 20.
+On this day, John Lennon, Paul McCartney and George Harrison recorded harmony vocals, singing “She’s so heavy“.
+Those overdubs were added onto Take 1 from April 20 and were also edited into the original Trident Studios master.

-Till then, the working title of the track was “I Want You“.
-The addition of those harmony vocals led John to change the title to “I Want You (She’s So Heavy)“.
+Until then, the working title of the track had simply been “I Want You.”
+The addition of the “She’s so heavy” harmony vocals prompted John to rename the song to “I Want You (She’s So Heavy).”

 Written by Paul McCartney, Ringo Starr, John Lennon, George Harrison